Last Updated: July 1, 2020.

 Visitor Data may be transferred, stored, maintained, and processed in the United States or in other countries where we have facilities or where we have engaged a service provider.
 This storage, maintenance or processing will be performed under privacy and security laws and standards that may not be as protective as those in the Visitor’s jurisdiction.

-If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in San Francisco, California.
+If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in a location mutually agreeable to both parties.
 The arbitration will be conducted by one arbitrator member of the American Arbitration Association, and under the rules of commercial arbitration of the American Arbitration Association.
-Both parties will bear equally the cost of arbitration (exclusive of legal fees and expenses).
 All decisions of the arbitrator(s) will be final and binding on both parties and enforceable in any court of competent jurisdiction.

 Marin Software owns and operates the website www.marinsoftware.com and provides the services described on the website.
 Marin Software Incorporated is a Delaware corporation.
 Our mailing address is 123 Mission Street – 27th Floor; San Francisco, CA, 94105 USA.